guaxinim/testDSWeb/README.md

 testWeb
 =======

-This is a bootstrap projects to test some functionalities of using datasources in java appservers
+This is a bootstrap project to test some datasource functionalities in clients appservers